-Author Blog by Robert Black: The War in the Pacific, a Fictional Perspective
+The War in the Pacific: A Fictional Perspective by Robert Black

 The Eyes of the Enemy is both a war story and a family story, but with something extra as well.
 One thing I like about being an author is that I can bend the rules of reality in a story if it helps me explore a particular subject or theme.
-In my previous book, Unswept Graves (a companion to this volume), I sent my modern-day heroine Jasmine Wu into the past, to show her things she never knew about the trials her ancestors faced.
-This time, I send my heroine Kathy Syverson, a girl from the Nebraska home front during World War II, into the fury of the war’s Pacific theater.
-She sees the horrors her brother experiences during battle but also discovers the connections she has with her fellow human beings—even those on the other side of the conflict.
+In my previous book, Unswept Graves (a companion to this volume), I sent my modern-day heroine Jasmine Wu into the past to show her things she never knew about the trials her ancestors faced.
+This time I send my heroine Kathy Syverson, a girl from the Nebraska home front during World War II, into the fury of the war’s Pacific theater.
+She sees the horrors that her brother experiences during battle but also discovers the connections that she has with her fellow human beings—even those on the other side of the conflict.

-Fast-forward a few years, to 2006 when a Japanese TV movie I found online introduced me to the Battle of Okinawa, World War II’s last major engagement.
+Fast-forward a few years to 2006 when a Japanese TV movie I found online introduced me to the Battle of Okinawa, World War II’s last major engagement.
 The campaign to take Okinawa was long and terrible.
-At that point in the war, the Japanese strategy was to make the American advance so bloody and so costly that they’d choose to negotiate peace rather than conquer the Japanese Home Islands.
+At that point in the war, the Japanese strategy was to make the American advance so bloody and so costly that America would choose to negotiate peace rather than conquer the Japanese home islands.
 But what made the battle especially horrible was the large number of civilian casualties.
-It’s estimated that 142,000 people—one-third of the civilian population—were killed.
-Many were victims of “collateral damage;” many others were killed when the Japanese army used them as human shields or threw them out of sheltering caves to fend for themselves, and still others committed suicide, too ashamed of their defeat or frightened by Japanese propaganda that portrayed Americans as savage brutes.
+It’s estimated that 142,000 people—one third of the civilian population—were killed.
+Many were victims of “collateral damage,” many others were killed when the Japanese army used them as human shields or threw them out of sheltering caves to fend for themselves, and still others committed suicide, too ashamed of their defeat or frightened by Japanese propaganda that portrayed Americans as savage brutes.

-In our current times, we’ve been a part of one conflict or another for so long that many children have never known anything else.
-The national effort hasn’t been as all-encompassing as it was in World War II, but many children have had relatives fighting overseas, many have experienced prejudice against people associated with “the enemy,” and many have at least seen TV footage of the hardships children endure in the war zone.
-The Eyes of the Enemy gives our modern world some perspective, showing what these experiences were like in a different time and helping us realize our place in history.
+In our current times, we’ve been a part of one conflict or another for so long that our children have never known anything else.
+The national effort hasn’t been as all-encompassing as it was during World War II, but many children have had relatives fighting overseas, many have experienced prejudice against people associated with “the enemy,” and many have at least seen television footage of the hardships that children endure in a war zone.
+The Eyes of the Enemy gives our modern world some perspective, showing what these experiences were like in a different time and helping us to realize our place in history.

-Robert Black grew up in Indianapolis where his parents were both high school math teachers.
-He attended Park Tudor School in Indianapolis (also where his parents taught) from kindergarten through high school, graduating in 1982.
-He graduated from Vanderbilt University in 1986 with a bachelor’s degree in Mechanical Engineering and Mathematics.
-He has been writing for children since the mid-1980s, when he worked on the Nickelodeon TV series, You Can’t Do That On Television.
-When he’s not working as quality systems manager for Raypak Inc of Oxnard, CA, or writing, he enjoys singing in the church choir, hiking in the California foothills and taking pictures.
+Robert Black grew up in Indianapolis, where his parents were both high school math teachers.
+He attended Park Tudor School in Indianapolis (where his parents taught) from kindergarten through high school.
+He graduated from Vanderbilt University with a bachelor’s degree in mechanical engineering and mathematics.
+He has been writing for children since the mid-1980s, when he worked on the Nickelodeon TV series You Can’t Do That on Television.
+He currently works as quality systems manager in California.